gromnitsky/ph/doc/README.md

 > `M-x` ph-project-close

 Yay!
-Then switch to previous project:
+Then switch to the previous project:

 > `M-x` ph-project-switch